Concept-based Explanations for Out-Of-Distribution Detectors: Proposed Approach

-Both the classification completeness and detection completeness scores are designed to be in the range $[0, 1]$.
+The numerator is the maximum achievable AUROC in the concept world using the reconstructed representation from concept scores.
+In practice, $\textrm{AUC}(\bff)$ is estimated using the test datasets $\Dinte$ and $\Doutte$.
+Both the classification completeness and detection completeness are designed to be in the range $[0, 1]$.
 However, this is not strictly guaranteed since the classifier or OOD detector in the concept world may empirically have a better (corresponding) metric on a given ID/OOD dataset.
-A completeness score close to $1$ indicates that the set of concepts $\bfC$ are close to complete in characterizing the behavior of the classifier and/or the OOD detector.
+Completeness scores close to $1$ indicate that the set of concepts $\bfC$ are close to complete in characterizing the behavior of the classifier and/or OOD detector.